fourfridays-org/wagtail-batteries-included/README.md

     * Custom Project
     * Your forked repo URL

 Templates are very basic and more or less very alpha starting points.
 They would need to be customized and designed to your needs.
-The site is built-on Bootstrap 5 framework.
+The site is built-on Bootstrap 5.1.3 framework.

+We use gruntjs as our javascript task runner.

 ## How to Apply Updates
 Please **fork** this repository on Github.
 When we release updates to this repo you can apply those updates as well by:
 * Go to your forked repo on GitHub
 * Click Pull Requests -> New Pull Request
 * Click compare across forks
-* Select this repo as the base repo and your forked repository as the head
+* Select your forked repo as the base repo and fourfridays-org/base repo as the head
 * Create pull request
+* Merge Pull Request